chef/chef-server/doc/pgsql-migration-deployment-plan.md

 * Have available the database RW password from data bag secrets: chef\_db.rw\_password
 * Each person performing production validation must have a production org configured for testing.
-* Any remote person performing valdiation should be logged into the VPN and SSHd into the host ``migration-validator-dev-ov-797f67ef.opscode.us``
 * Any remote person performing validation should have the user pem file and knife.rb in place on the host above for:
      * rs-prod (preprod)
      * production org
-* Any remote person performing validation should have opscode-platform-cookbooks checked out into the appropriate rs-prod/preprod locations on the validator VM, in order to perforom pedant testing.
 * Preprod-specific: Create a new platform user ahead of time.

 ## 1.2) Edit data bags